swimlane/angular-model-factory/README.md

 - [deep-diff](https://github.com/flitbit/diff)
 - [uri-templates](https://github.com/geraintluff/uri-templates)

-*NOTE: You will need to include deep-diff and uritemplates references and ensure usage is correct.*
+*NOTE: You will need to include deep-diff and uri-templates references; you can use the bundled src if you want to include them all by default.*

 ## API